🏠 Awaab's Law 2026:See the compliance equipment guide →

 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-The Aspectek 30W Electronic Insect Killer is one of the longest-selling indoor insect killers on Amazon UK, with over 3,000 customer reviews and a track record stretching back years.
-At £35, it delivers the same 30W UV output as the Insect-O-Cutor PlusZap at less than a third of the price, making it an extremely compelling option for cost-conscious facilities managers who need to equip multiple rooms or locations without breaking the budget.
+The Aspectek 30W Electronic Insect Killer is a long-established indoor insect killer with a track record stretching back years.
+It delivers the same 30W UV output as the Insect-O-Cutor PlusZap, making it an extremely compelling option for cost-conscious facilities managers who need to equip multiple rooms or locations without breaking the budget.

 The unit uses two 15W UV bulbs to attract flying insects towards a high-voltage killing grid.
 A washable collection tray sits below the grid, catching dead insects and making routine maintenance straightforward.
 The tray simply slides out, empties into a bin, and rinses clean under a tap — a practical design that encourages the weekly cleaning routine that all commercial ILTs require during the fly season.
 A protective cage surrounds the grid to prevent accidental contact, which is an important safety feature in busy commercial environments where staff are moving quickly around the unit.